jrodiger/snp_crispr/README.md

 - Running with the optional `-all` argument designs guides where all SNPs are targeted within the 23-mer
 - Running with the optional `-both` argument designs guides where all SNPs are targeted within the 23-mer as well as individually
 - Design results found in `results/designs.csv`
+- Input variants without any viable designs are logged in `results/no_designs.csv`
+- No viable designs may be found targeting a variant due to the lack of a neighboring PAM sequence, presence of the U6 terminator (TTTT), or the unavailability of a unique sgRNA sequence
 - To test the pipeline run `./snp_crispr.sh dm sample_input.csv -NGG` and compare the output in `results/designs.csv` with `results/expected_results.csv`

 **Note:** The pipeline can be run using any species or genome assembly by adding a new chromosome name to fasta id mapping file in the same format as the examples in `fasta_files/<species>_chr_ids.txt` and then following the same installation instructions